btf-org/flank/README.md

 | `@capturetab` | none | no | Tab key inserts a tab character instead of moving focus. |

 Where possible, I've tried to mirror vanilla HTML and not add any additional naming conventions.
 As an example, to specify that a variable be represented by a `<textarea/>`, you use `@textarea`, but to specify it be represented by radio buttons, you use `@input @type radio`, since radios are `<input type="radio"/>`.

+## What tools have people replaced with Flank?

+- PowerBI (SQL developer just exposes a query that generates a CSV)
+- Portions of a React app (Python developer just exposes scripts that return updated sales data)
+- Airflow (Data Scientist can edit pipelines/schedules and also run tasks on an ad-hoc basis when they fail)

+## Caveats / Limitations

+- As it currently stands, users can write destructive shell scripts, so beware!
+I am currently using this is in a small team, high-trust environment, so I haven't invested any effort into RBAC.
+- The logic in flankserver.c is pretty unpolished.
+I'm pretty sure if you open 64 tabs, it'll just crash the server.
+A lot of these problems have been masked by systemctl's automatic restart behavior...